MengLinMaker/new-homie/apps/service-scrape/README.md

 ### 2. BatchScrapeSuburbs function
 Single concurrency scraper worker that processes raw data and writes to database.

+Hono.js TypeScript is chosen due to the flexibility of `fetch` without compromising type safety.

 ### 3. Postgres database
 We require complex spatial and time series queries.
 SQL is prefered for complex queries:
   - Postgres has postgis extension for spatial queries.